 - Graft resorption

-It is rare to find graft rejection since the allograft has lost all its reactive immune properties.
+It is rare to find graft rejection since the allograft or recycled tumor graft has lost all its reactive immune properties.